Fire Marshal's Office

 Fire Alarm Ordinance

 The Fire Marshal's Office is establishing a campaign focusing on the Town Fire Alarm Ordinance beginning on January 1, 2018.
 This ordinance was established over twelve years ago and fines offenders of the ordinance after two false alarms within the same calendar year.
+Read the complete ordinance.

 Smoke/Carbon Monoxide Detector Batteries

 Please remember to change your smoke/carbon monoxide detector batteries twice a year.
 We recommend doing this at the Spring and Fall time change.